apache/apisix/docs/en/latest/plugins/proxy-control.md

   - APISIX
   - API Gateway
   - Proxy Control
-description: This document contains information about the Apache APISIX proxy-control Plugin, you can use it to control the behavior of the Nginx proxy dynamically.
+description: This document contains information about the Apache APISIX proxy-control Plugin, you can use it to control the behavior of the NGINX proxy dynamically.
 ---

 <!--